 ANNEX C

 (Clauses 9.1, 9.2 and 9.3)

 HYDROSTATIC TEST AND BURST PRESSURE TEST

 C-1 APPARATUS

 The following apparatus shall be used for the test :

 Pressure source capable of applying pressure at the rate specified in C-3.2 up to a required test pressure.

 Calibrated pressure gauge or pressure transducers with digital read-outs chosen for each test so that the test pressure is between 15 percent and 5 percent of the full scale reading.

 C-2 TEST PIECES

 C-2.1 Hose

 The hydrostatic pressure and burst tests shall be carried out on a hose test piece with a minimum free length of 300 mm, excluding end fittings and end reinforcements.

 C-2.
 2 Number of Test Pieces

 At least two test pieces shall be tested.

 C-2.3 For the hose under test, water shall be used as the test medium.
 Hose and hose assemblies pressurized by liquids can fail in a potentially dangerous manner.
 For this reason, the test shall be performed in a suitable enclosure.
 Also the use of air and other gases as test media shall be avoided because of the risk to operators.
 In special cases, where such media are required for the tests, strict safety measures are imperative.
 Even when a liquid is used as the test medium, it is essential that all air is expelled from the test piece because of the risk of injury to the operator due to the sudden expansion of trapped air released when the hose bursts.

 C-3 PROCEDURE

 C-3.1 Fill the test piece with test liquid, expelling all air, and connect to the test equipment.
 Close the valve and apply the hydrostatic pressure at a uniform rate of increase.
 Measure the pressure using a calibrated pressure gauge or pressure transducer with digital read out [see C-1(b)].

-NOTE ─ It is important to allow unrestricted movement of the free or plugged end of the test piece during test.
+NOTE — It is important to allow unrestricted movement of the free or plugged end of the test piece during test.

 C-3.2 The rate of pressure increase shall be constant and chosen to reach the final pressure after between 30 s and 60 s for hoses with nominal inside diameter up to 50 mm.
 For hoses with nominal inside diameter greater than 50 mm and less than or equal to 250 mm, the time needed to reach the final pressure shall be between 60 s and 240 s.
 For hoses with nominal inside diameter larger than 250 mm, the time limit to reach the final pressure shall be decided between the manufacturer and the user.

 C-4.1 Burst Pressure Test

 Increase the pressure at a rate in accordance with C-3.2 until the hose or hose assembly fails.
 The position and mode of failure shall be recorded in the test report.
 Any failure caused by blowing off of fittings, leakage or burst within 25 mm of a fitting or within a distance equal to the outside diameter of a hose whichever is greater shall not be interpreted as a true hose

 burst.

 ANNEX D